Buy or not / Predict from tabular data

 Getting started - create a project

-Let’s begin!
-First, click New project and name it, so you know what kind of project it is.
+First, click New project in the Projects view and name it, so you know what kind of project it is.

-In the Datasets view, click on Data library and choose the Bank marketing dataset.
+In the Datasets view, click on Import free datasets and choose the Bank marketing dataset.
 This dataset is used to solve a binary classification problem for a propensity to buy use case.

 After you have reviewed the information about the dataset, click on Accept and import to accept the terms of the dataset’s license and import it into your project.